usnistgov/800-63-3/sp800-63a/sec8_privacy.md

+---
+layout: page
+title: "Privacy Requirements and Considerations"
+description: "Privacy Requirements and Considerations"
+---

 # <a name="privacy-section-header"></a> 8.
 Privacy Requirements and Considerations

 >Under Construction

 ## 8.1 General Requirements

 1. 1.
-All entities responsible for establishing a digital authentication process or system SHALL consult OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002 [OMB M-03-22](sec10_references.md#M-03-22).
+All entities responsible for establishing a digital authentication process or system SHALL consult OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002 [OMB M-03-22](sec10_references.html#M-03-22).